-It’s currently magpie swooping season in Australia.
-Cue, headlines about swooping magpies freaking out kids (and adults) for getting too close to their nests and their newly laid eggs.
-It’s apparently such a problem, there’s even a whole website dedicated to swooping magpies.
+It’s currently magpie swooping season in Australia, as the swooping freaks out kids (and adults) who get too close to their nests and their newly laid eggs.
+It’s such a problem, there’s even a whole website dedicated to swooping magpies.

-Add that to the fact that magpies have a reputation for being thieves too, and you’d say the magpie are the troublemakers of the bird world.
+Add that to the magpies reputation for being thieves, and you’d say magpies are the troublemakers of the bird world.

 And yet, they’re not.
 Not at all.

 Because imagine a stranger running past your house and your newborn children.
-You’d get a bit defensive too, wouldn’t you?
+You’d get a bit defensive too, right?
 And the thieving thing is even more interesting.
 Because it’s totally untrue.

 Curious and pick things up along the way

-Magpies are in fact, just highly curious birds who pick up things along the way.
-And we feel a certain empathy with that.
+In fact, magpies are just highly curious birds who pick up things along the way.
+And we kinda like that, because we’re like that too.

-So, magpies, their curiosity and picking things up along the way is what our initial inspiration was this week, when we wanted to write about how to learn more about e-Commerce.
+So, the magpie’s curiosity and picking things up along the way is our inspiration this week.
+Because these are important traits in e-Commerce.

 And it’s not “new”, at all.